kikem4n/project-gke-k8s/README.md

 We make use of the official NGINX Ingress Controller, it is deployed in it's own namespace you specify in the `ingress_controller_variable`

+#### Prometheus and Grafana

+We also install a Helm release with Prometheus and Grafana Stack.

+To access Grafana UI, use the Ingress IP address without any path.

+Default credentials are
+User: admin
+Password: prom-operator

 #### Ingress v1

 With the problem of not knowing how many Services backends we need at the end of the day we have to automate the way to add/remove backends to/from our Ingress resource, so the approach is to create the Ingress using Kubernetes Provider and setup the same way we would do it using a YAML manifest but in here we have a Dynamic block at `Path` level, which allows us to iterate the variables when a new HELM Release is added or removed.